 The group began as a student jazz combo that met for class credit at Coastal Carolina University.
 During their time as students, the group received a DownBeat Student Music Award, shared the stage with artists Victor Wooten (Bela Fleck and the Flecktones), Jeff Coffin (The Dave Matthews Band), and often worked with Steve Bailey (Bass Department Chair, Berklee School of Music).
 In the summer of 2016 this group performed at Montreux, Umbria and Vienne jazz festivals in Europe.

 Now performing and creating full-time, the group has released their debut album Gilded Kingdoms, which included several original tracks, as well as reimaginings of jazz standards “Don’t Explain” (Billie Holiday) and “On Green Dolphin Street” (Kaper).
 Bandleaders Douglas and Kelley self-manage and produce the band’s music, hiring various members for the rhythm section.
 Since 2018, they have held a residency and Nashville jazz club Rudy’s, and have toured between 26-48 weeks out of the year.
 Between the group’s improvisational jazz background and a varying talent pool behind them, this creates a unique experience for every performance.

 Occasions of note include multiple opening performances for five-time GRAMMY Award winning artist Lalah Hathaway, an opening slot for Nate Smith at Third Man Records, endorsements from Traveler Guitar and Aston Microphones, a performance at NAMM, and a recent listing on DownBeat's "What to Stream This Week".
-The group has spent recent months collaborating on music with producer Justin Trout and bassist MonoNeon (Prince, Mac Miller, Ne-Yo), which is set to release in early 2021.
+The group has spent recent months collaborating on music with producer Justin Trout and Grammy-Winning bassist MonoNeon (Prince, Mac Miller, Ne-Yo), which released in March, 2021.